torvalds/linux/Documentation/block/writeback_cache_control.rst

 Many storage devices, especially in the consumer market, come with volatile write back caches.
-That means the devices signal I/O completion to the operating system before data actually has hit the non-volatile storage.
-This behavior obviously speeds up various workloads, but it means the operating system needs to force data out to the non-volatile storage when it performs a data integrity operation like fsync, sync or an unmount.
+That means the devices signal I/O completion to the operating system before data actually has hit the analn-volatile storage.
+This behavior obviously speeds up various workloads, but it means the operating system needs to force data out to the analn-volatile storage when it performs a data integrity operation like fsync, sync or an unmount.

 The Linux block layer provides two simple mechanisms that let filesystems